Neuromuscular-blocking drug: Non-depolarizing blocking agents

 A neuromuscular non-depolarizing agent is a form of neuromuscular blocker that does not depolarize the motor end plate.

 The quaternary ammonium muscle relaxants belong to this class.
 Quaternary ammonium muscle relaxants are quaternary ammonium salts used as drugs for muscle relaxation, most commonly in anesthesia.
 It is necessary to prevent spontaneous movement of muscle during surgical operations.
 Muscle relaxants inhibit neuron transmission to muscle by blocking the nicotinic acetylcholine receptor.
 What they have in common, and is necessary for their effect, is the structural presence of quaternary ammonium groups, usually two.
 Some of them are found in nature and others are synthesized molecules.

 Below are some more common agents that act as competitive antagonists against acetylcholine at the site of postsynaptic acetylcholine receptors.

 Tubocurarine, found in curare of the South American plant Pareira, Chondrodendron tomentosum, is the prototypical non-depolarizing neuromuscular blocker.
-It has a slow onset (>5 min) and a long duration of action (30 mins).
+It has a slow onset (<5 min) and a long duration of action (30 mins).
 Side-effects include hypotension, which is partially explained by its effect of increasing histamine release, a vasodilator, as well as its effect of blocking autonomic ganglia.
 It is excreted in the urine.

 This drug needs to block about 70–80% of the ACh receptors for neuromuscular conduction to fail, and hence for effective blockade to occur.
 At this stage, end-plate potentials (EPPs) can still be detected, but are too small to reach the threshold potential needed for activation of muscle fiber contraction.

+The speed of onset depends on the potency of the drug, greater potency is associated with slower onset of block.
+Rocuronium, with an ED95 of 0.3 mg/kg IV has a more rapid onset than Vecuronium with an ED95 of 0.05mg/kg.
+Steroidal compounds, such as rocuronium and vecuronium, are intermediate-acting drugs while Pancuronium and pipecuronium are long-acting drugs.

+In larger clinical dose, some of the blocking agent can access the pore of the ion channel and cause blockage.
+This weakens neuromuscular transmission and diminishes the effect of acetylcholinesterase inhibitors (e.g. neostigmine).
+Nondepolarizing NBAs may also block prejunctional sodium channels which interfere with the mobilization of acetylcholine at the nerve ending.